mankeldy/Twitch-Light-Bot/README.md

 Get your `Streamlabs Socket API Token` : https://streamlabs.com/dashboard#/settings/api-settings (This connects the bot to streamlabs for their notifications)
 Get your `TMI Token`:  https://twitchapps.com/tmi/ (Connects your acccount/bot account to twitch) Get your `Client ID`: https://dev.twitch.tv/console/apps/create (Honestly, not sure what this does.
 Seems to run without it just fine, but I followed the guide above to the letter)
+Get your `Govee API key`: request a key via the Govee Home app (needed to send commands via the Govee API) Get your `Mac Address` and `Product Model`: you'll find it in the settings of the device

 ## Starting the virtual environment:
  - Install python 3.6 or 3.7